pmanni02/bitburner2025/src/notes.md

 2. create script to find Coding contracts (DONE)

-3. update loopHack to automate looking up the best targetServer
+3. update loopHack to automate looking up the best targetServer (DONE)

 4. create script to kill all running scripts without resetting funds (DONE)

 5. add num threads to loopHack UI -> to get a better sense of optimal proportions (DONE)

-6. create loopHackV2
+6. create loopHackV2 (DONE)
     - redo UI (create drop down menu for server lists)                            (DONE)
     - make server names clickable -> open toast for more options (DONE)
       - add ability to manually change script type for a single server (ie: click on the server and choose either hack/grow/weaken option)
     - add button to change target (DONE)
-    - add button to enable/disable basic automation
+    - add button to enable/disable basic automation (DONE)
       - enabling the button -> update scripts based on basic security/available funds (instead of manually)
       - disabling the button -> scripts only can be updated manually